scipy-conference/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 ============

-Reliability of research, and therefore reproducibility, is the backbone of cumulative knowledge, and has been identified as a bottleneck for efficient scientific progress.[citation needed] Open data, reproducibility incentives, and comprehensive experimental procedures are all key areas for improvement[citation], but the subtle problem of environmental reproducibility is in need of more attention.
+Reliability of research, and therefore reproducibility, is the backbone of cumulative knowledge, and has been identified as a bottleneck for efficient scientific progress.
+Open data, reproducibility incentives, and comprehensive experimental procedures are all key areas for improvement, but the subtle problem of environmental reproducibility is in need of more attention.
 Because software is an integral part of modern science, software distributions and its fundamental problems of environmental differences and code entropy impact researchers directly.
 Fortunately, software development as a whole has comparable needs.
 For each software